Deadweight (album): Critical reception

-Louder Sound gave the album a positive review and stated: "Overall, this slickly produced mix of unapologetically aggressive vocals, soaring choruses, crunchy riffs and effective breakdowns is authentic, emotional and strangely therapeutic."
+Metal Hammer gave the album a positive review and stated: "Overall, this slickly produced mix of unapologetically aggressive vocals, soaring choruses, crunchy riffs and effective breakdowns is authentic, emotional and strangely therapeutic."
 New Noise gave the album a perfect score 5 out of 5 and stated that "...with Deadweight, Wage War has carved out a niche that isn't going to become null and void or irrelevant any time soon.
 If you weren't paying attention to them before Deadweight, now is the time to."
 Rock Sound gave it 8 out of 10 and said: "Even if the interplay between Briton and guitarist / melodic vocalist Cody Quistad is hardly innovative, it might just be Wage War's trump card.
 They combine seamlessly throughout these 12 songs, bringing an emotional range to proceedings that so many of their peers lack."
 Wall of Sound gave the album 8/10 and saying: "Is this album as good as Blueprints?
 Only time will tell – Blueprints has the advantage of time, and the surprise of a new band that rocked that hard (plus the cough break in 'The River' is hard to beat).
 But Deadweight definitely holds its own, and has a legion of tracks which I'm keen to hear on their upcoming tour for sure."